euii-ii/apple-iphone-clone/README.md

 Contributions are welcome!
 If you'd like to improve the project, feel free to fork the repository and submit a pull request.

 ## 📜 License
-This project is for educational purposes only and is not affiliated with Apple Inc.
+This project is licensed under the MIT License.
 ---
 Enjoy coding! 🚀